vicariousdrama/howto/lightning/nodeless-and-aws-serverless-example.md

 For each of the six operations, select the route, and choose the integration in the dropdown and click `Attach integration`.

 This `AWS Lambda` tag will present itself in the tree of routes for those routes that have an integration

 ![image](https://github.com/vicariousdrama/howto/assets/88121568/dc2eda22-6ac8-4a98-9e69-2b1dd4496d03)

+### Test the API

+Open a web browser, and try to set retrieving details about an order using the endpoint and adding the path.

+This example has an API Gateway endpoint of `https://eahilxrhrg.execute-api.us-east-1.amazonaws.com`.
+The order ID I want to use is `ORDER-RAOBIV-ICLI-ASUORG`.

+The full URL is `https://eahilxrhrg.execute-api.us-east-1.amazonaws.com/orders/ORDER-RAOBIV-ICLI-ASUORG/detailed`

+When pasting that URL into the browser, I get back the JSON of the order details.
+At the end there is the `fulfillment` attribute with a nested field of the `url` if it was built that can also be accessed to download the image created.

+Other operations can be tested using curl

 ## Modify Order Form with Endpoint